Fall is pumpkin patch season and there are several great pumpkin patches in Orange County that you won’t want to miss!

 The tractor rides, barnyard exhibit (home to goats, sheep, a pig, chickens, and a miniature horse, donkey and cow), straw bale maze, and u-pick pumpkins and veggies are open daily.

 On the weekend you can do all of the above but you can also feed the animals, fire a pumpkin canyon, and enjoy activities like arts and crafts, mini ATV rides, a Big Digger, and games.
 The Tanaka Grill is also open and serving food.

 Important note: If you are visiting on the weekend (Friday afternoon through Sunday) you will need a parking pass to park in the Tanaka Farms lot.
-Passes are $10 and must be purchased online ahead of time.
+Passes start at $20 and must be purchased online ahead of time.